Governance — 2023–2026

 Any Synod-member congregation may suggest to the Synod any action it considers helpful by submitting an overture stating its rationale and the course of action to suggested for the Synod to resolve upon in the form of a resolution developed by a convention floor committee from overtures like yours.

-Your congregation has the right to submit overtures to the Synod convention directly.
 For important details, including an overview of how an overture is typically constructed, a template, and instructions consult the Overture Preparation and Submission webpage.
 Please use the official template in submitting overtures ultimately intended for the Synod convention.

-Overtures to the Synod convention are required to be received by March 11, 2023, in order not to be late.
-Overtures received after that date can be accepted only under the circumstances indicated in Bylaw 3.1.6 (a).
-It is requested that overtures be delivered, if at all possible, by February 10, 2023, to ensure time to review, edit, and organize them for print and Internet publication in the Convention Workbook.
+For the 2026 convention: Overtures to the Synod convention are required to be received by February 28, 2026, in order not to be late.
+It is requested that overtures be delivered, if at all possible, by February 1, 2026, to ensure time to review, edit, and organize them for print and Internet publication in the Convention Workbook.

 Every Year